rikedyp/link/docs/Upgradeto30.md

 * The `source=both` option has been removed from [Link.Create](API/Link.Create.md).
 * Link.List has been renamed [Link.Status](API/Link.Status.md).
 * When providing a new value for an array using [Link.Fix](API/Link.Fix.md), Link 3.0 expects the text source form of the array rather than the value of the array (bringing arrays into line with all other cases).
 To update using a new value, assign the value to the array and call [Link.Add](API/Link.Add.md).
 * If you have defined handlers for custom array representations, there have been significant changes to the arguments to the `beforeRead` and `beforeWrite`callback functions.
 Also, a new `getFilename` callback has been added.
-These functions are described in the documentation for [Link.Create](API/Link.Create.md).
+These callback functions are described in the documentation for [Link.Create](API/Link.Create.md).
 * **fastLoad:** When loading very large bodies of code (thousands or tens of thousands of functions), you may need to specify the new `fastLoad` option on [Link.Create](API/Link.Create.md), in order to disable the checking of whether the names of items actually defined by source files correspond to the name of the file.
 Without this option, link creation may slow down so much that it could be considered a breaking change.

 ### Other Significant Changes